-Have you wonder how beer is made?
-There is a beer factory which is open to public to visit at Tuas Singapore.
-Yes, it is the Singapore’s first locally-brewed beer, also the national beer for Singapore.
+Have you wondered how beer is made?
+There is a beer factory which is open to the public to visit at Tuas Singapore.
+Yes, it is Singapore’s first locally-brewed beer, also the national beer for Singapore.
 You can make a booking online for Tiger Brewery Tour, go reserve your slot before you pay a visit.

-You can park you car at the visitor car park but most visitors come here by taxi or public transport because there are unlimited free flow of beer sampling after the one hour tour.
-Remember : “No drink driving”!
+You can park your car at the visitor car park but most visitors come here by taxi or public transport because there is unlimited free flow of beer sampling after the one hour tour.
+Remember: “No drink driving”!

 Dutch have their Heineken, Singaporeans have our Tiger

 The factory is called Asia Pacific Breweries Singapore (APBS, formerly known as Malayan Breweries) has been here in Singapore for over 80 years.
 It was founded in 1932 and can be found in more than 60 countries now.